 One of The Royal Regiment’s brilliant technical proponents, Major-General Harold Oswald Neville Brownfield, was born in Englewood, New Jersey, in December 1894.
 He was educated in Kingston, Ontario, and subsequently attended the Royal Military College.
-On graduation, in 1910, he was employed as an instructor with The Royal Canadian Horse Artillery and The Royal School of Artillery in Kingston.
+After graduation, in 1910, he became an instructor with The Royal Canadian Horse Artillery and The Royal School of Artillery in Kingston.

 After serving in Kingston and Winnipeg, he was nominated to attend the Imperial Staff College.
 After graduation, in 1934, he was appointed Professor of Tactics at the Royal Military College.
 At the outbreak of the Second World War, he was a General Staff Officer at Military District Number 7 in Saint John, New Brunswick.
 He proceeded overseas as Brigade Major, Royal Artillery, 1st Canadian Infantry Division.
 Promotion soon followed and with it the appointment to command the 8th Field Regiment.